Horse behavior: As herd animals

 Horses are highly social herd animals that prefer to live in a group.

 An older theory of hierarchy in herd of horses is the "linear dominance hierarchy".

 Newer research shows that there is no "pecking order" in horse herds.
 Free ranging, wild horses are mostly communicating via positive reinforcement and less via punishment.

-Horses are able to form companionship attachments not only to their own species, but with other animals as well, including humans.
+Horses are able to form companionship attachments not only to their own species, but with other animals as well, most notably humans.
 In fact, many domesticated horses will become anxious, flighty, and hard to manage if they are isolated.
 Horses kept in near-complete isolation, particularly in a closed stable where they cannot see other animals, may require a stable companion such as a cat, goat, or even a small pony or donkey, to provide company and reduce stress.

 When anxiety over separation occurs while a horse is being handled by a human, the horse is described as "herd-bound".
 However, through proper training, horses learn to be comfortable away from other horses, often because they learn to trust a human handler.
-It is important to note that horses are able to trust a human handler.
+Horses are able to trust a human handler.
 Since it is not possible to form interspecies herds, humans cannot be part of a horse herd hierarchy and therefore can never take the place of "lead-mares" or "lead-stallions".

 Social organization in the wild

 Feral and wild horse "herds" are usually made up of several separate, small "bands" which share a territory.
 Size may range from two to 25 individuals, mostly mares and their offspring, with one to five stallions.

 Bands are defined as a harem model.
 Each band is led by a dominant mare (sometimes called the "lead mare" or the "boss mare").
 The composition of bands changes as young animals are driven out of their natal band and join other bands, or as stallions challenge each other for dominance.

 In bands, there is usually a single "herd" or "lead" stallion, though occasionally a few less-dominant males may remain on the fringes of the group.
 The reproductive success of the lead stallion is determined in part by his ability to prevent other males from mating with the mares of his harem.
 The stallion also exercises protective behavior, patrolling around the band, and taking the initiative when the band encounters a potential threat.
 The stability of the band is not affected by size, but tends to be more stable when there are subordinate stallions attached to the harem.

+In modern reintroduced populations of Przewalski's horse, the only remaining truly wild horse, family groups are formed by one adult stallion, one to three mares, and their common offspring that stay in the family group until they are no longer dependent, usually at two or three years old.